apache/storm-site/_posts/2015-06-15-storm0100-beta-released.md

 Partial Key Groupings
 ---------------------
-In addition to the standard Stream Groupings Storm has always supported, version 0.10.0 introduces a new grouping named "Partial Key Grouping".
+In addition to the standard Stream Groupings Apache Storm has always supported, version 0.10.0 introduces a new grouping named "Partial Key Grouping".
 With the Partial Stream Grouping, the tuple  stream is partitioned by the fields specified in the grouping, like the Fields Grouping, but are load balanced between two downstream bolts, which provides better utilization of resources when the incoming data is skewed.

-Documentation for the Partial Key Grouping and other stream groupings supported by Storm can be found [here](https://storm.apache.org/documentation/Concepts.html).
+Documentation for the Partial Key Grouping and other stream groupings supported by Apache Storm can be found [here](https://storm.apache.org/documentation/Concepts.html).
 [This research paper](https://melmeric.files.wordpress.com/2014/11/the-power-of-both-choices-practical-load-balancing-for-distributed-stream-processing-engines.pdf) provides additional details regarding how it works and its advantages.

 Improved Logging Framework
 --------------------------
 Debugging distributed applications can be difficult, and usually focuses on one main source of information: application log files.
-But in a very low latency system like Storm where every millisecond counts, logging can be a double-edged sword: If you log too little information you may miss the information you need to solve a problem; log too much and you risk degrading the overall performance of your application as resources are consumed by the logging framework.
+But in a very low latency system like Apache Storm where every millisecond counts, logging can be a double-edged sword: If you log too little information you may miss the information you need to solve a problem; log too much and you risk degrading the overall performance of your application as resources are consumed by the logging framework.

-In version 0.10.0 Storm's logging framework now uses [Apache Log4j 2](http://logging.apache.org/log4j/2.x/) which, like Storm's internal messaging subsystem, uses the extremely performant [LMAX Disruptor](https://lmax-exchange.github.io/disruptor/) messaging library.
-Log4j 2 boast an 18x higher throughput and orders of magnitude lower latency than Storm's previous logging framework.
+In version 0.10.0 Apache Storm's logging framework now uses [Apache Log4j 2](http://logging.apache.org/log4j/2.x/) which, like Apache Storm's internal messaging subsystem, uses the extremely performant [LMAX Disruptor](https://lmax-exchange.github.io/disruptor/) messaging library.
+Log4j 2 boast an 18x higher throughput and orders of magnitude lower latency than Apache Storm's previous logging framework.
 More efficient resource utilization at the logging level means more resources are available where they matter most: executing your business logic.

 A few of the important features these changes bring include: